Say It (Tory Lanez song)

-"Say It" is a song by the Canadian singer and rapper Tory Lanez, released on July 15, 2015, through Mad Love Records and Interscope Records as the lead single from debut studio album, I Told You (2016).
+"Say It" is the debut single by the Canadian singer and rapper Tory Lanez, released on July 15, 2015, through Mad Love Records and Interscope Records as the lead single from debut studio album, I Told You (2016).
 The song was written by Tory Lanez, while production was handed by Pop Wansel, Toro, Fbeezy and FlameGod.
 Music journalists said the track drew similarities to work by the Weeknd and Future.

 Upon its release, "Say it" was met with positive reviews from music critics, who generally praised it as a fun and energetic track.
 The song was accompanied by a music video that depicts Tory in a car and features former Vine star Wolf Tyla.
-The song would be release under the Fargo Fridays series, and focuses on Lanez’ wish for his lover to prove he loves him for more than his money and fame.
+The song would be release under the Fargo Fridays series, and focuses on Lanez' wish for his lover to prove he loves him for more than his money and fame.

 Background

 It samples the song "If You Love Me" by Brownstone.
 The song's accompanying music video premiered on August 10, 2015, on Tory's Vevo account on YouTube and features former Vine star Wolf Tyla.
 Since its release, the video has received over 300 million views.